-A recent addition to the pages of Good Times magazine is “Your Health Questions,” in which we answer questions submitted by our readers about health, nutrition, and well-being.
+A popular feature in the pages of Good Times magazine is “Your Health Questions,” in which we answer questions submitted by our readers about health, nutrition, and well-being

 Q – I’ve had a TIA (whatever that means) and want to learn more about that kind of stroke.
 Can you enlighten me?

 A – A TIA (or transient ischemic attack, also known as a mini-stroke) is a situation in which someone experiences stroke symptoms that disappear over the course of a few minutes to a few hours, says Dr. Thomas Jeerakathil, a professor of neurology and medicine at the University of Alberta in Edmonton and the northern stroke lead with the Cardiovascular and Stroke Strategic Clinical Network at Alberta Health Services.

 The culprit is the same as in most strokes.
 “The reason it occurs is that you have an artery that’s blocked off by a clot, which produces the symptoms of a stroke from lack of oxygen flow,” Jeerakathil explains.
 The difference between a TIA and a bona fide ischemic stroke is that “the clot opens spontaneously, so the symptoms go away.”

 That the symptoms disappear—along with the name “mini-stroke”—may falsely reassure people that a TIA isn’t serious, but it’s a big red flag.

 “It means that there’s some problem with the arteries to predispose you to a stroke,” Jeerakathil says.
 “A TIA is a sign that you have an elevated risk of having a stroke, particularly in the next three months.
 The risk is highest in the 48 hours afterwards, dropping slightly over the following week, and again at three weeks and three months.”